Campaign Eit-Ratzon – FAQ

 Campaign Eit-Ratzon is a time-limited, community-wide effort to ensure that CBJ remains strong for generations.
 Funds raised will address urgent capital needs, pay off our mortgage, and add funds to our endowment.

-Every dollar raised supports three key areas:
+Every dollar raised supports four key areas:

 • Immediate capital improvements to repair and modernize our building.